robschwartz/nfl-rushing/README.md

 If you have any questions regarding requirements, do not hesitate to email your contact at theScore for clarification.

 ### Installation and running this solution
-Make sure Docker is running on your machine.
+ * Make sure Docker is running on your machine.

-run `run docker-compose up` to start the application Navigate to `localhost:3000/nfl/rushing` to view and interact with the table You should be able to sort the table after searching for a player The downloaded CSV should apply all sorting and filters shown on the table.
+ * run `run docker-compose up` to start the application
+ * Navigate to `localhost:3000/nfl/rushing` to view and interact with the table
+ * You should be able to sort the table after searching for a player
+ * The downloaded CSV should apply all sorting and filters shown on the table.

-### Notes
-I skipped generating a Database since it wasn't unnecessary.
-The data being pulled from the JSON file is essentially data pulled from an API data coming from an API is more up to date than local data
-Install webpacker: rails webpacker:install
-Install or use node version above 8.16.0

-How do you decide on variable or route names?